tweaselORG/andromatic/README.md

 # andromatic

 > Automate the installation and running of the Android developer tools on Windows, macOS, and Linux.
+Create Android emulators.

 Andromatic is a Node.js module that automates the installation and usage of the [Android development tools](https://developer.android.com/tools) that are distributed as part of the Android SDK, such as `adb`, `emulator`, `dexdump`, `aapt`, `cmake`, etc. on Windows, macOS, and Linux.
 It automatically downloads and manages the required packages for you on demand using `sdkmanager`, and provides functions to get the path or run any tool with a given version.
 It also automatically downloads a suitable version of Java if it isn't installed already.
 This is especially useful if you are writing a library that depends on (some of) these tools but don't want your users to have to install them manually.